Naeha-S/ChatBridge/README.md

-# ⚡ ChatBridge# ⚡ ChatBridge
+# ⚡ ChatBridge ⚡

 > **Seamlessly continue AI conversations across multiple platforms with intelligent transformation and enhancement tools**

-> **Seamlessly continue AI conversations across multiple platforms with intelligent transformation and enhancement tools**A Chrome extension that seamlessly bridges conversations across multiple AI chat platforms (Gemini, ChatGPT, Claude, and more).
+**Seamlessly continue AI conversations across multiple platforms with intelligent transformation and enhancement tools**A Chrome extension that seamlessly bridges conversations across multiple AI chat platforms (Gemini, ChatGPT, Claude, and more).

 ChatBridge is a powerful Chrome extension that bridges conversations between different AI chat platforms (ChatGPT, Claude, Gemini, Perplexity, and more), while providing built-in AI-powered tools to summarize, rewrite, translate, and optimize your chats.

 ---